 Benefits of Protein Powder for Sensitive Stomachs

-Some benefits are obvious *cough* being gentle on the belly *cough* but others, not so much.
-Here are the many ways protein powder for sensitive stomachs can benefit your health and lifestyle:
+Here are some other ways protein powder for sensitive stomachs can benefit your health and lifestyle:

 • Ensures adequate protein intake, especially if you aren’t consuming a diet rich in high-protein foods